Horace Plunkett: Marginalisation and departure from Ireland

 In 1922, after the Anglo-Irish Treaty was implemented, Plunkett was nominated to the first Seanad Éireann, the upper chamber of the parliament of the new Irish state.
+He took his seat on 18 December 1922.
 In recognition of his contributions and ideas, he was one of those appointed for a term of 12 years.
-As a senator he met Michael Collins, whom he described as "simple yet cunning".

 His work on cooperation took him abroad frequently, and when he was in the United States during the Irish Civil War in 1923, his home, Kilteragh, in Foxrock, County Dublin, was one of some 300 country houses targeted by the IRA and burned down, the fire taking with it many of the records of the Plunkett family, which he had gathered to prepare a work on the subject.
 Plunkett wrote of his sorrow that "the healthiest house in the world, and the meeting place of a splendid body of Irishmen and friends of Ireland" had been destroyed.
 He resigned from the Seanad in November 1923.